rekit-group/rekit-sample-mod/README.md

 * Mark class for loading via `@LoadMe` (see [API-Docs](https://fuchss-dominik.github.io/rekit-game/))

 ## Step 3:
 That's it.
 Just compile your library and add it to the `mods` folder (Windows: `%APPDATA%/rekit`, Unix/Mac: `~/.config/rekit`).
-Write a nice level and add it to the `level` folder and enjoy the game.
+Write a nice level and add it to the `levels` folder (the filename has to start with "level") and enjoy the game.